 We got to the surgical center.
 They ushered us into a very small conference room.
 We sat down.
-The doctor’s not in yet and we had no words, we didn’t know what to say at this point.
+The doctor’s not in yet, and we had no words.
+We didn’t know what to say at this point.

-I remember a tear coming down on the side of my cheek and I looked over to my husband, he was crying.
-At that point I’m like okay, got to get it together.
-What do we do next?
+I remember a tear coming down on the side of my cheek, and I looked over to my husband.
+He was crying.
+At that point, I’m like, “Okay, got to get it together.
+What do we do next?”

 That was how we found out.

-How do you process the cancer diagnosis?
+How did you process the cancer diagnosis?

-It was just, okay, this is the news.
-I let myself have a moment and then I’m like, ‘Okay, what are the plans?’
+It was just, ‘Okay, this is the news.’
+I let myself have a moment, and then I’m like, ‘Okay, what are the plans?’

 My medical team was wonderful.
 They had gotten me to have a CT scan that day just to see if they could see if anything had spread or not.
 That came back clear at that point.